Apono Assist MCP Server

 Install the MCP server

-Apono supports two ways to connect your AI client to the MCP server.
+Apono supports two methods for connecting your AI client to the MCP server.

 Implementation type